-Handmade cookpot with rounded body and short everted rim.
-The thick walls are lumpy on both interior and exterior, more so on interior.
-If a wheel was used at all in making this piece, that was not taken as an opportunity to create smooth surfaces.
-There is a single band of incised waves with sharp peaks and lean slightly to the left; they recall waves breaking on a beach on in a windy sea.
-Narrow pre-firing incisions overlie this wave; it is unclear to what extent those are intentional as they are irregular in placement in respect to the wavy line.
+Cooking pot with rounded body and short everted rim.
+Thick walls are lumpy on both interior and exterior, more so on interior.
+Single band of incised waves with sharp peaks, slightly leaning to left.
+Narrow pre-firing incisions overlie this wave; it is unclear to what extent those are intentional, because they do not relate to the wavy line.

-Coarse fabric with many large angular light chunks and tiny bits.
-The surface ranges in patches from light red where thin wash is extant to brownish red where slip is thinner; there are patches of scorching, perhaps from use.
-The interior is thinly encrusted but seems to be thinly washed and fired to reddish brown.
+Coarse fabric with many large angular light chunks (some limestone) and tiny bits.
+Surface ranges in patches from light red where thin wash is extant to brownish red where slip is thinner.
+Patches of scorching, perhaps from use.
+Interior seems to be thinly washed and fired to reddish brown.

 One sherd preserves <10% of rim and contiguous wall to below widest point of vessel.
 Slight, sparse abrasion and chipping around edges; mostly clean breaks; scattered wide patches of encrustation.